conordoh98/Lowest-Common-Ancestor/README.md

 Lowest common ancestor assignment for CSU33012 assignment

 Clone the repository<br />
-Select java or c++ for instructions on running code
+View README in java or c++ folder for instructions on running code